rlingutla/scrumspace/README.md

 **Javascript**

-Webpack is handling the bundling of our JS, although in this stage of the project we have none.
+Webpack is handling the bundling of our JS.

 **CSS**